revilowaldow/BITC/Sessions/2025/11 02 - Session 54.md

 Speak to regular in Sour Grapes
-Werth, kids: Charles and Franq
+Werth - ha kids: Charles and Franq
 Throk - can move the biggest box

 Not knifenails boys